-Whether you just want to clarify your location, build a community or track service, there’s an accessible tool out there for you.
-Some require development skills while others are plug and play systems, but all are available for free.
-Below, we’ve curated 6 fantastic map building tools so you can get yourself on the map.
+Whether you just want to clarify your location, build a community, or track service, there’s an accessible tool out there for you.
+Some require development skills while others are plug-and-play systems, but all are available for free.
+Below, we’ve curated 6 fantastic map-building tools so you can get yourself on the map.

 Mapme is a platform that enables anyone to build smart and beautiful maps without any coding.
-It allows you to turn on and off powerful features such as events, jobs, crowdsourcing, rating, reviews with a click of a button.
+It allows you to turn on and off powerful features such as events, jobs, crowdsourcing, rating, and reviews with a click of a button.
 Data can easily be imported into maps.

 The platform is a great solution for all kinds of organizations.
 It can be used by a local brewery organization to map breweries, a startup organization to map the tech community, or a publisher to create individual maps for articles.